revilowaldow/BITC/Sessions/2025/11 16 - Session 55.md

 Caenis turns invisible, but animates a statue to lift up the assassin 200ft

-Aru and Thodunn run for it, and bump into cobalt comanda
+Aru and Thodunn run for it, and bump into cobalt comanda patrol who floor the cultists